Soyabean Chap Sticks Curry Recipe – Protein Rich

 - Add Red Chili Powder, Mango Powder and Coriander Powder.
 Let it cook on high flame until Tomatoes appear to have separated from Oil.

-- Mix well and let it cook on low flame for about 2 more minutes.
+- Mix well and let it cook on low flame for another 2 minutes.

 - Tadka is almost ready.
-It needs a bit of steamed cooking with the Soyabean Chap which is going to follow now.
+It needs a bit of steamed cooking with the Soyabean Chap which is our next plan of action.

-- Mark cuts on Soyabean Chap sticks and add them in the Onion & Tomato gravy (Tadka).
+- Mark cuts (using a knife) on Soyabean Chap sticks and add them in the Onion & Tomato gravy (Tadka).

 - Keep the stove on low flame and cover the pan.
 Let it cook for 5 minutes.